-In general, the people of the Black Point Beach Association are more active than the typical population, as evidenced by their response to this survey.
+the typical population, as evidenced by their response to this survey.
 This is confirmed when you realize that the survey was done in an off season.
-The demography of Black Point demonstrates a family population, with adults representing approximately 70% of the population, teenagers approximately 13% of the population, and children 12 and under approximately 15% of the population.
-We have also projected that the numbers of people on the weekends are increased by about 25 to 33%.
+The demog-In general, the people of the Black Point Beach Association are more active than also projected that the numbers of people on the weekends are increased by about raphy of Black Point demonstrates a family population, with adults representing approximately 70% of the population, teenagers approximately 13% of the population, and children 12 and under approximately 15% of the population.
+We have